 Home to umpteen villages, farmlands and surreal vistas, is the locale of Madh Island in Mumbai.
 Clustered with quaint fisher villages and dotted with lush green farms, Madh Island is a respite from the glitterati and dazzling environs of the city and can be reached by an hour drive from the main city.
 Considered to house one of the cleanest beaches in all of Mumbai, the neighbourhood is surrounded by Arabian Sea on the west and Malad Creek on the east.
 Primarily inhabited by Kolis, Marathis, and Roman Catholics, it also has several luxury resorts to help you escape from the maddening city life to come and coop up here for a few days.

 How To Reach: Madh Island, close to Kandivali local station

 Mumbai has two beautiful Chowpatty beaches, which celebrate the spirit of the city and tend to be one of the most loved and popular spots of Mumbai.
-Girgaum and Juhu are the two Chowpatty here -the latter being the more famous one.
-Popularly known as Chowpatty, the beach is located in southern Mumbai along the western railway route.
+Girgaum and Juhu are the two Chowpatty here - the latter being the more famous one.
+Popularly known as Chaupati, the Girgaum Chowpatty beach is located in southern Mumbai along the western railway route.
 This small sandy beach is a superb place to chill, and a must visit for all tourists who are seeing Marine Drive for the first time.
 The white sand glistens beautifully in the sunlight, as the adjoining waves dance to the movement of the pleasant breeze.
 This beach is a retreat from the mind-numbing and chaotic routine of the day-to-day life.
 Most people visit this place to unwind and relax after a long, strenuous day.